 Once upon a time, add-on phone lenses weren't all that they were cracked up to be – but the ShiftCam Videography ProLens Kit is actually pretty good.
 If you're a content creator that shoots mostly with your phone, these lenses are well worth investing in.
 It's no secret that cameras and lenses to shoot video can be expensive, so this relatively budget-friendly alternative will appeal to someone who doesn't have a lot of cash to splash.

-Phones are so good these days that lots of on-the-go content creators are choosing to shoot with some of the best camera phones (opens in new tab) instead of the best 4K cameras (opens in new tab) or the best cameras for video (opens in new tab).
+Phones are so good these days that lots of on-the-go content creators are choosing to shoot with some of the best camera phones instead of the Best cameras for filmmaking or the best cameras for video.
 Not only does it make your shooting setup much smaller, but nearly everyone has their phone on them at all times – making it super convenient.

 I only shot handheld using the 1.3x anamorphic lens and the 60mm telephoto lens, but I can only imagine that when paired with one of the best gimbals for your smartphone you've suddenly got a pretty powerful, pocket-sized video making tool.
 The universal adapter that you can use to attach the lenses to your phone even has an adapter on it, so you could attach a light or a mic.

 Even handheld, so long as you've got a relatively steady hand, you can record some pretty impressive footage – and best of all, you get those beautiful anamorphic, horizontal lens flares when shooting with the 1.33x anamorphic lens.
 I think the 60mm lens is less exciting, but it is perfect for when you want to zoom in that little bit closer without using the digital zoom on your phone – and the quality is a lot better than your phone's standard lens.

 ShiftCam Videography ProLens Kit: Specifications

 AR Coating: Multilayer